pachasaheb/InsuranceLabRepo/README.md

 		'Reports' (using html ‘select’ and ‘options’ type attributes) and user can select any one of Product Area.
 		•Product Area is a mandatory field.
-    	At the End of page a reference link for 'List of Feature Requests' is present to navigate to FeatureRequestDetails Page
+    	At the End of page a reference link for 'List of Feature Requests' is present to navigate to Feature Request Details Page

 # Feature Request Application Details Page:
 	Entering all values and on clicking ‘Submit’ it will navigate to details page at url ‘http://127.0.0.1:5000